 Google Calendar: Keeping track

-Who is working when, where, and on what?
+Who works when, where and on what?
 Which meetings and external appointments are taking place?
-Who is on vacation or out sick?
-Which employees are currently in the office and who is working from home?
-It's easy to lose track here due to corona or any other challenges.
-This is where a virtual calendar comes in handy.
+Who is on vacation or sick?
+Which employees are currently in the office, which are in the home office?
+Due to "Corona" and similar challenges, you quickly lose the overview here.
+Then a virtual calendar makes sense.

 But even this quickly becomes confusing.
 For example, if there are several teams with different meeting structures.
 This can be remedied by different levels in the calendar, which can be shown or hidden as required.
 For example, the Raidboxes calendar distinguishes between the categories:

 - Internal meetings